Updated July 3, 2023

 Python implies a restriction on the access of data.
-There are no explicit access modifiers but access can be controlled via Name Mangling in Python.
+There are no explicit access modifiers, but access can be controlled via Name Mangling in Python.
 By default, all methods and variables are public in Python.
-So if any identifier has two leading underscores it becomes a non-public instance in Python.
+So if any identifier has two leading underscores, it becomes a non-public instance in Python.
 We would be specifying non-public instance variables and methods here to understand encapsulation better.
-The scope of non-public instance method is only within its own class, and it starts with one underscore or two underscores i.e. single “_” or “__” double before a variable or a method.
-The scope of a non-public instance variable is also in its own class or by the method in which it is defined and it also starts with two underscores.
-If we happen to miss out on the two underscores then that method is considered as a public method.
-Before we understand Encapsulation in Python we need to understand how public, and non-public instance variables and methods work.
+The non-public instance method’s scope is only within its own class, and it starts with one underscore or two underscores, i.e. single “_” or “__” double before a variable or a method.
+The scope of a non-public instance variable is also in its own class or by the method in which it is defined, and it also starts with two underscores.
+If we happen to miss out on the two underscores, then that method is considered a public method.
+Before we understand Encapsulation in Python, we need to understand how public and non-public instance variables and methods work.

 Non-Public Instance Variables

-In Python, there is no term as “private” as no attribute is really private in Python(We will be discussing the underlying alternative later in the article).
-Instead, we refer them as Non-Public Instance Variable.
-That is how we would refer the private variables and private methods hereby.
+There is no term as “private” in Python as no attribute is really private in Python(We will be discussing the underlying alternative later in the article).
+Instead, we refer to them as Non-Public Instance Variable.
+That is how we would refer to the private variables and private methods hereby.